joyent/conch-api/docs/modules/Conch::DB::ResultSet::Workspace.md

 ## admins

 All the 'admin' users for the provided workspace(s).
+Pass a true argument to also include all system admin users in the result.

 ## \_workspaces\_subquery